 - If comfort is a factor, it's worth paying more to get a better vehicle such as a spacious Toyota Innova or Mahindra Xylo.
 Roads that are in poor condition tend to be bumpy and the lack of decent suspension in older cars will be very noticeable.
 In addition, most people prefer to choose an air-conditioned car as roads can be dusty and the weather hot.

-- The tax for vehicles to cross state borders is costly (for example 1,000 rupees in Uttar Pradesh), so do check whether this is included in the price quoted.
+- The tax for vehicles to cross state borders can be costly, so do check whether this is included in the price quoted.

 - The car will need to return to its starting destination (at your expense), so do take this into account when planning your trip and budget.